MathiasSagbakken/Robot-cocktailmixer-V2/README.md

 * Requires kivy 2.0	(conda install kivy -c conda-forge)
 * Requires serial	(pip install serial)
+* Upload arduino code to arduino of your choosing

 note: The GUI is coded in a way that it requires to be connected to an arduino so that it has a serial connection to start.
 This is commented out in the code, so this will not be a problem if you only want to boot up the GUI without having to deal with an arduino.
 As stated in the kivy install guide, its recomended to install kivy in a virtual enviroment.